techmorung/mybibliotheca/TESTING.md

-# Bibliotheca Testing Documentation
+# MyBibliotheca Testing Documentation

 ## Overview

-This document describes the comprehensive testing suite for Bibliotheca's multi-user authentication system.
+This document describes the comprehensive testing suite for MyBibliotheca's multi-user authentication system.
 All tests are designed to run within the Docker container to ensure consistency and reliability.

 ## Test Scripts